 Koki Beach: Located off of Haneo’o Road this pretty beach has a picnic area.
 Worth a stop for some photos.

-Ohe’o Gulch (Seven Sacred Pools): Mile Marker #42.
+Ohe’o Gulch (Seven Sacred Pools)*: Mile Marker #42.
 This is part of Haleakala National Park.
 Fees include $20 for 3 days, or $25 for the year for one vehicle.
 If going to see Haleakala make sure to go with 3 days.
-There is a 0.5 mile hike.
-At the time of writing going down to the pools was closed but there is an overlook.
+There is a 0.5 mile hike to the seven pool.

 ***Pipiwai Trail: Mile Marker #42.
 Also part of Haleakala National Park.
 Beautiful easy hike through a bamboo forest.
 The hike is 4 miles long.
-Ends with a view to Waimoku Falls.
+Ends at Waimoku Falls.
 Give yourself at least 2.5-3 hours if hiking the full trail.